Trey Lee: TV

 In 2004, Lee was featured in Radio Television Hong Kong's TV documentary Outstanding Young Chinese Musicians alongside pianists Lang Lang and Yundi Li.
-Lee also appeared on a Phoenix Television global live broadcast concert with the China Symphony Orchestra at the Beijing National Center for Performing Arts.
+In 2011, Lee also appeared on a Phoenix Television global live broadcast concert with the China National Symphony Orchestra at the Beijing National Centre for the Performing Arts.
+In 2020, Lee recorded an exclusive concert for Deutsche Welle during the Covid lockdown.

 Honors and awards

-Lee has won major international competitions, including First Prize at the 2004 International Antonio Janigro Cello Competition.
+Lee is a laureate of multiple major international competitions, including First Prize at the 2004 International Antonio Janigro Cello Competition.
 Prior to winning the Antonio Janigro competition, he won major prizes at New York's Naumburg Competition and Helsinki's International Paulo Competition.

+Lee was appointed a UNICEF Hong Kong Ambassador since 2012.

 Discography

-Collaborating with EMI, Lee has released several albums and was a featured soloist on the original EMI-released sound track recording for the German-Taiwan-Hong Kong co-produced film The Drummer, which was in competition at the Sundance Film Festival in 2008.
+Collaborating with EMI, Naxos and Signum Records, Lee has released several albums and was a featured soloist on the original score recording for the German-Taiwan-Hong Kong co-produced film The Drummer, which was in competition at the Sundance Film Festival in 2008.